 - CONCATENATE(B16,”, “,C16)

-CONCATENATE(B5,”, “,C5) joins the First Names in cell B5, a comma with a space, and then the Last Names in cell C5.
+CONCATENATE(B5,”, “,C5) joins the First Name in cell B5, a comma with a space, and then the Last Name in cell C5.
 Same for the rest of the cells.

-- Joining multiple cells with commas: write down the following formula in cell C19.
+- To join multiple cells with commas: enter the following formula in cell C19:

 =CONCATENATE(B5,",",C5)

-- Joining multiple cells with space: insert the following formula in cell C20.
+- To join multiple cells with spaces: enter the following formula in cell C20:

 =CONCATENATE(B6," ",C6)

-- Joining multiple cells with hyphen: enter the following formula in cell C21.
+- To join multiple cells with hyphens: enter the following formula in cell C21:

 =CONCATENATE(B7,"-",C7)

-- How to Combine Rows into One Cell in Excel
+Read More: How to Combine Names in Excel with Space

-- Write down the First Name and Last Name manually in cell F5.
-Hence, from your Home tab, go to,
+- Enter the First Name and Last Name manually in cell F5.

-Home → Editing → Fill → Flash Fill
+- Go to Home → Editing → Fill → Flash Fill.

-- As a result, you will be able to Fill of the names of the rest of the cells in column F.
+- Autofill the names of the rest of the cells into column F:

 Notes:

-You can also concatenate names using the keyboard shortcuts.
-To do that, write down the first and last names and press Ctrl + E.
+You can also concatenate names using keyboard shortcuts.
+Enter the first and last names and press Ctrl + E.

-Read More: How to Concatenate with Space in Excel (3 Suitable Ways)
+Read More: How to Combine Name and Date in Excel

 The TEXTJOIN function allows us to add multiple texts or values inside a single cell using a delimiter.
-From our dataset, we will join the First Name and the Last Name of the employees by applying the TEXTJOIN function.
-Here we will use a hyphen as a delimiter.
-Let us see how to apply this function in Excel.
+Let’s apply it to our First and Last Names with a hyphen as a delimiter.

 =TEXTJOIN(", ",TRUE,B5,C5)

-- After that, use the AutoFill handle to copy the formula to the rest of the cells in column E.
+- Use the AutoFill handle to copy the formula to the rest of the cells in column E:

-- In cell F5, insert the below formula:
+- In cell F5, enter the below formula:

 =CONCAT(C5," , ",D5)

-- Now, press the Enter key and use Fill Handle to apply this formula to the rest of the cells in column F.
+- Press Enter and use Fill Handle to apply this formula to the rest of the cells in column F:

-6. Combining CHAR and CONCAT Functions to Concatenate Names
+Method 6 – Combining the CHAR and CONCAT Functions

-The CHAR function in Excel is also very helpful to insert delimiters inside a join formula.
+The CHAR function is useful to insert delimiters inside a join formula.
 In this example, we will combine CHAR and CONCAT functions to concatenate names.
-Let us see how to use this function.

 =CONCAT(C5,",",CHAR(32),D5)

-- Again, copy this formula up to cell E20 by dragging AutoFill Handle.
+- Copy this formula down to cell E20 by dragging the AutoFill Handle.

 In this example, we will concatenate the First Names, Last Names, Designation, and Salary of the employees with a Line break using the Ampersand (&) symbol or CONCATENATE function along with the CHAR function.
 The CHAR(10) function in Excel returns the character represented by the ASCII value 10, which is a line break or newline character.
 This function is commonly used to insert line breaks or start a new line within a cell.

-7.1 Use Ampersand Symbol and CHAR Function to Concatenate Names
+7.1 Using the Ampersand Symbol and CHAR Function

-- Select cell F5, and type the following formula in that cell.
+- In cell F5, enter the following formula:

 =B5&CHAR(10)&C5

-- Now, hit Enter and then use the AutoFill handle to copy the formula to the rest of the cells in column F.
+- Press Enter and then use the AutoFill handle to copy the formula to the rest of the cells in column F.

 =B5& " "&C5&CHAR(10)& D5 & "- " & E5